-Parents are invited to Collective Worship on Tuesdays which is led by the local vicar.
-They also attend special event Collective Worship such as Harvest assembly, Palm Service, Mothering Sunday, Christmas services and class assemblies.
+Parents are invited to Collective Worship to attend special event such as Harvest assembly, Palm Service, Mothering Sunday, Christmas services and class assemblies.

 Individual parents offer support and personal experience.
-E.g. Eid collective worship 13.10.14.
+E.g. Eid collective worship

 Right of withdrawal

 We expect all children to attend Collective Worship.
 However, any parent can request permission for their child to be excused from religious worship, and the school will make alternative arrangements for the supervision of the child during that part of the assembly.
 Parents do not have to explain or give reasons for their request.
 This right of withdrawal complies with the 1944 Education Act, and was restated in the 1988 Education Reform Act.